 As a counselor, I have been working with individuals struggling with depression, anxiety, substance abuse, relationship conflicts and roadblocks, adults facing life changes, children and adolescents dealing with adjustment and anxiety, trauma, and stress.
 I have also worked with severe mental illness, such as schizophrenia, schizoaffective disorder, bipolar disorder, major depression, and personality disorders.
-I have learned from such experiences, that as an individual, we always have a choice to be happier and in a better place.
-We can’t always control our environment or our life circumstances, but we have the power to control our reactions and have the choice to be happier.
-I enjoy incorporating practices of play therapy, group work, and artwork, along with talk therapy, to help guide my clients towards their therapeutic goals.
-I enjoy using solution-focused approaches, as well as cognitive and choice-theory approaches, to guide individuals to a better understanding of their own patterns of thinking and behaviors that cause them to feel “stuck.”
+I am currently an EMDR trained therapist who has experience working with trauma as well as unresolved emotional experiences.
+I also use solution-focused approaches, as well as cognitive approaches, to guide individuals to a better understanding of their own patterns of thinking.

 I received my Masters in Clinical Mental Health Counseling from St. Mary’s University, in San Antonio, Texas, in 2016 and decided to move back to Dallas to further my career.
 I believe it’s important to work on educating members of the diversified communities of Dallas on the importance of taking care of their minds as well as their bodies.
 I want to work on guiding individuals to learn how to manage their daily life struggles, depression, stress, anxiety, loss, and adjustment.
 I myself have had to do a lot of self-exploration to find my place as a South Asian American and what that means to me; I want to be able to share and use my experience to help others as well.